Hofled/electron-angular-template/README.md

 ## Build executable

+The process of building and packaging an executable out of the application is using [electron-builder](https://www.electron.build/), which has a detailed [repository](https://github.com/electron-userland/electron-builder) as well.

 TODO - complete this section for how to build the application, and package a distributable executable Electron application.

 ## Running unit tests